Tiffany-Bergett/Tiffany-Bergett.github.io/README.txt

-This is from a Template called Massively, a text-heavy, article-oriented design built around a huge background image and scroll effects (powered by Scrollex).
+This is from a Template called Dimension, a text-heavy, article-oriented design built around a huge background image and scroll effects (powered by Scrollex).

 The purpose of this webpage is to increase my online presence and present myself as personable, professional, and tech-capable.
 It acts as a blog style Portfolio, Resume, and Cover letter.